risk-first/website/Purpose-Development-Team.md

 ---
 title: The Purpose of the Development Team
-description: Making sense of contradictory definitions.
+description: Making sense of contradictory objectives.
 url: https://riskfirst.org/Purpose-Development-Team
 image: /images/generated/titles/Purpose-Development-Team.png
 ---

-## Case 1
+## Case 1: Lean

 A manager I used to work with, Kevin, used to say that the purpose of the Development Team was "Sustainably Deliver Value Quickly."
 Which apparently he got from a Lean handbook (maybe something like [this one](https://leankit.com/learn/lean/lean-business-development/)).
 It always seemed to me to be _approximately right_, except it bugged me and eventually, I was able to put my finger on _why_.

-First, "sustainably" and "quickly" are somewhat at odds with each other.
-Much like cars aren’t optimised for both "energy efficiency" and "speed", it’s a trade-off between the two.
+- **First, "sustainably" and "quickly" are somewhat at odds with each other. ** Much like cars aren’t optimised for both "energy efficiency" and "speed", it’s a trade-off between the two.
 Runners are either fast over short distances or long distances - it’s not both.
 My laptop makes trade-offs between battery life and weight: either extreme is bad, somewhere in the middle is useful.
 So "sustainably" and "quickly" implies that there is a balance to be achieved - what happens when you are forced to choose between the two?
 How do you choose?

-Second, my conception of value is that it is something you can sell:  producing a product that customers value at (say) £100-per-year means that we can sell it for somewhere less than that (say £80-per-year), and the development cost must come in at somewhere less than that to allow the company to make a profit (say £50-per-year).
+- **Second, my conception of value is that it is something you can sell.** Producing a product that customers value (at say £100-per-year) means that we can sell it for somewhere less than that (say £80-per-year), and the development cost must come in at somewhere less than (say £50-per-year) that to allow the company to make a profit.
 But again, _value_ didn't seem like the whole story either.

 Aren't there things to worry about _besides_ value?

-## Case 2
+## Case 2: Scrum

 On a project not so long ago, we chose to use [Scrum](https://en.wikipedia.org/wiki/Scrum), which advocates development being broken into "sprints" of maybe a few weeks long, commencing with planning and ending in a release.
 This worked out pretty well for a while, until one day there was a major outage in a critical piece of our infrastructure.
 We could have washed our hands of it, because there was a specific team for managing the infrastructure, but it seemed much more sensible that we abandon the sprint we were on and roll up our sleeves to help.
 After all, our product was dead-in-the-water without the infrastructure, and this was impacting our user-base.